rishenko/ex_dice_roller/README.md

 * Supports `+` and `-` unary operators.
 * Supports creating common expressions and parenthetically grouped expressions into complex dice-roll equations.
 * Supports creating uncommon dice rolls, such as `(1d4)d(3d6)-(1d4+7)`.
+* Supports using variables in expressions that can be given values upon use, such as `1dx+y`.
 * Allows developers to tokenize, parse, and then compile dice roll strings into reusable anonymous functions.